Ada-Developers-Academy/daily-curriculum/week18/friday/fix-url.md

 The sources of this problem:

-1) Our servers looks for and tries to render `index.html` or `layout.html` (apparently, `index.html` is slightly more conventional).
+1) Our servers looks for and tries to render `index.html`.
 If that file is in the root directory, then when you navigate to `localhost:8000`, it shows the contents of that page.
 If it isn't, however you have to navigate to `localhost:8000/route/to/the/file/layout.html#/` to see the pages you want to render.

 I tried simply telling our server to serve up `layout.html` in the location that it was already in, BUUUUUT